-If a homeowner simply does not want their home and they are unable to sell their home then a deed in lieu of foreclosure may the answer.
+If a homeowner simply does not want their home and they are unable to sell their home then a deed in lieu of foreclosure may be the answer.

 Basics of a Deed in Lieu of Foreclosure

 Deed in lieu of foreclosure is an agreement that on the surface is very similar to simply letting your home go to foreclosure.
-This is at least true for our homeowner with their head in the sand.

 A deed in lieu allows you to simply hand over your home free and clear of any further obligation to your lender.

+If you play your cards right you may be able to get some cash as well.
 Many homeowners are also able to obtain thousands of dollars in financial aid through a program known as Cash for Keys.
 1500 - 3500 dollars is often given to homeowners who agree to a deed in lieu of foreclosure as foreclosure relocation assistance.

 Another solid reason to stop foreclosure with a deed in lieu rather than just letting your home sell at a foreclosure auction is your credit score.

 Though a homeowners credit score is not going to be in good shape no matter what by the time it gets to this point.
-Homeowners who stop foreclosure through a deed in lieu or short sale will find that their credit scores begin repairing much sooner then those scores of homeowners who remain head first in the sand and simply watch their home go into and all the way through the foreclosure process.
+Homeowners who stop foreclosure through a deed in lieu or short sale will find that their credit scores begin repairing much sooner than those scores of homeowners who remain head first in the sand and simply watch their home go into and all the way through the foreclosure process.